 |Yak Grill||100% stainless steel and grills up to 750ºF.
 It’s simple to use, easy to clean, dishwasher-safe, and grills at up to 750ºF.
 The 15”x7” stainless grilling grate serves up 105 sq. inches of cooking area, enough 4 burgers, 12 hot dogs, 2 steaks, or 9 large skewers.
 Outdoor use only.”|

-The Japanese grill brands are very competitively priced, but the American brands are similarly priced for a far lesser product.
+The Japanese grill brands are very competitively priced, but the two American brands, Yak and Bincho are similarly priced for a far lesser product.
 Although the most competitively priced and best value is the large (30″) Kaginushi Kogyo grill.You will also have to pay more for a Bincho Grill for all their added accessories.